HFrost0/bilix/docs/en/advance_guide.md

 # Advance Guide
-Please use `bilix -h` for more help，including method shorthand，video quality selection，concurrency control， download speed control，download directory...
+Please use `bilix -h` for more help，including method short alias，video quality selection，concurrency control， download speed control，download directory...

-## Method shorthand
+## Method short alias

-Method names like get_series and get_video are too cumbersome to write?
+Method names like `get_series` and `get_video` are too cumbersome to write?
 Agreed!
-You can use their shorthand for faster access:
+You can use their short alias for faster access:

 ```shell
 bilix s 'url'
 bilix v 'url'
 ...
 ```
-please check `bilix -h` for all shorthands
+please check `bilix -h` for all short alias

 ## Login